Paul Blainey

-Paul Blainey is an investigator and core faculty member at the Broad Institute in Boston, Massachusetts, and assistant professor of biological engineering at MIT.
+Paul Blainey is an investigator and core faculty member at the Broad Institute in Boston, Massachusetts, and assistant professor of biological engineering at the Massachusetts Institute of Technology (MIT).
 He is recognized for his work in single cell genomics.

 Blainey studied mathematics and chemistry as an undergraduate at the University of Washington.
-He continued his studies in physical chemistry at Harvard University, earning an MS and PhD.
-He did a postdoc at Stanford University, where he developed high-throughput methods for whole-genome amplification of DNA from individual microbial cells in Dr. Stephen Quake’s laboratory.
+He continued his studies in physical chemistry at Harvard University, earning a M.S. and Ph.D.
+He did a postdoc at Stanford University, where he developed high-throughput methods for whole-genome amplification of DNA from individual microbial cells in Stephen Quake’s laboratory.